alvaromuir/TelekinesisNet/README.md

   limit (pos.
 25)      The records per shard limit; default 25, minimum is 2
 ```

+As aforemntioned, a App.config file will supersede any command line paramters, and a INFO logging message will indicate this.

 [Alvaro Muir](mailto:alvaro@coca-cola.com)
 KO MDS Global Analytics